On LLMs

 I’ve recently been experimenting with LLMs more for programming tasks, both at work and in my personal time.
 My relationship with these tools will certainly evolve over time, so I thought I’d log some current early thoughts of and impressions about this transformative technology.

-On using it
+On using them

 My goal is to be an effective engineer both with and without AI.
 I’m happy to integrate these new tools where they are effective, but I want to avoid needing them to be productive.
 (On this point, I wonder how future generations of engineers will fare.)
+However, I’m interested in leveraging any tool that can help me become a better and more productive engineer, and I’m certainly interested in LLMs’ potential for being force multipliers and time-savers.

-I have definitely found LLMs useful for some tasks:
+That said, I have definitely found LLMs useful for some tasks:

 Converting code between languages.
 Just recently, as an experiment, I used LLMs to help rewrite a C# application to F#.
-I’ll write a bit more in a future post, but the experiment was very successful, reducing the time necessary by an estimated 80% to 90%, though a lot of manual clean-up was necessary too.
+I might write a bit more in a future post, but ultimately the experiment was very successful, reducing the time necessary by an estimated 80% to 90%, though a lot of manual clean-up was necessary too.
 (It would be fool-hardy to do this without carefully reviewing the generated code.)

 Test and test data generation.
 At least a couple of times, LLMs have saved me considerable trouble by quickly generating unit tests and sample data that would have taken a lot longer to put together manually.
 Again, all generated code is carefully checked and brushed up.